mongodb/docs-app-services/source/includes/app-services-cli-overview.rst

 Authentication
 --------------

-To use {+cli-bin-mono+}, you must authenticate.
+To use the {+cli+}, you must authenticate.
 To authenticate, you must generate an API Key.

 Generate an API Key